agwind/mRSS/INSTALL.md

 Do these steps as your user (rss).
 Eventually I'll update the correct build files and all you'll need to do is cpanm `<this repository url>`

-Let's upgrade cpanm (1.701 is current).
+Let's upgrade cpanm as my system cpanm is behind by a few versions

     $ cpanm --self-upgradde
     $ hash -r